drminnaar/aws-dotnet-examples/README.md

 ## Projects

 * [Cognito Mvc] - This project demonstrates how to integrate an ASP.NET Core MVC web application with Amazon Cognito using the Amazon SDK.
-* [S3 ConsoleApp] - This project demonstrates how to integrate a DotNet Core Console application with Amazon S3 using the Amazon SDK.
+* [S3 ConsoleApp] - This project demonstrates how to integrate a .NET Core Console application with Amazon S3 using the Amazon SDK.
+* [DynamoDb ConsoleApp] - This project demonstrates how to integrate a .NET Core console application with DynamoDb using the Amazon SDK.

 ## Versioning